VeroCityDevs/api-doc/docs/api/Cameras/index.md

 and sources.

 ## Data Acessible Trough this Endpoint
 In the Vero City system a real time camera consists of a specialization of a broader concept called "Resources".
-Each type of resource has it own attributes and caracteristics, but all of them are categorized under a category and subcategory structure.
+Each type of resource has it own attributes and caracteristics, but all of them are classified under a category and subcategory structure.
 The real time cameras endpoint provides the following data for each camera:

 - id(int): The unique identification attribute.
 When a camera is linked to other elements of the system, this value is used to create the relationship.
 - cod (string): A unique code that fallows a predefined pattern.
 This is used to address each camera individually in a UI-Friendly way.